28-Year-Old Linebacker – Tampa Bay Buccaneers

 Larry English Contract Information:

-Released by the Chargers in July of 2014.
+Signed by the Buccaneers in August of 2014.

 To instantly reveal our fantasy analysis of every player – including Larry English – simply subscribe now.